 "Wow.
 That would really give us more storage in that awful space under the sink."

 "Look!
-It's just the thing for organizing our pile of pot lids."
+We can use a Santiago Jr for organizing our pile of pot lids."

-"If it had holes in the side it would be a great caddy for our special jars."
+"If it was taller and had holes in the side it would be a great caddy for our special jars."

 To get these handles added, just request them immediately after buying by responding to your purchase confirmation email.